 Place the poblano chiles and jalapeno peppers on a separate lightly oiled baking sheet skin sides up.

 Roast the Peppers and Tomatillos.
-Bake the peppers and tomatillos about 12 - 15 minutes until skin side is blistering on both the tomatillos and peppers.
+Bake the peppers and tomatillos about 12 - 15 minutes until skin side is blistering on both the tomatillos and green chiles.
 Rotate the baking sheets if needed.

 You may need up to 20 minutes, depending on your proximity to the heat element.